aistabci/abci-docs/v3/en/docs/job-execution.md

 | S | Job status (R: running, Q: queued, F: finished, S: suspended, E: exiting) |
 | Queue | Resource type |

+!!! note
+    Sometimes qgstat command takes long time to display the result.
+In the case, try to use the light-weight alternative command qgstat_l, which displays the result based on stored data of the last 5 minutes.

 ### Delete a batch job